 The Consortium has one primary shelter for homeless individuals located at the Days Inn in Leominster.
 This property is operated by SMOC, and under agreement to be acquired and updated this year.
 The shelter has the capacity to house 50 individuals.
 Opportunities for Hope individual shelter at 55 Lunenburg Street closed March 31, 2023, and all Individuals were transitioned to the Days Inn.
-Now Opportunities for Hope coordinates with providers to assist shelter guests exiting homelessness.
+Now Opportunities for Hope uses Lunenburg Street as a temporary respite center for 10-11 families.
+They coordinate with the State provider system to relocate guests after 30 days to another more stable housing.
 North Star Family Services (NSFS) operates the Consortium's primary emergency family shelter in Leominster, with a total bed count of 20.
 This shelter is a community living/group environment with daily meals and groceries.
 The YWCA of Central Mass offers emergency shelter, transitional housing, and case management for victims of domestic violence (including children) and those at-risk of homelessness.
 The short-term housing program provides access to safe, affordable dormitory-style living quarters for two months up to two years; they offer two family beds and five adult-only beds.
 Lastly, LUK, Inc.'s Crisis Center in Fitchburg offers emergency and transitional beds for youths, plus scattered sites facilities.

 Fitchburg contains the majority of transitional housing in the Consortium.
 There are thirteen units and seven scattered-site apartments in Fitchburg where each family can stay for up to four months while receiving case management services through MOC.
-Fitchburg Housing Authority own the Elizabeth House in Fitchburg and it is leased to the Opportunities for Hope, which provides transitional housing and case management to homeless families.
-Elizabeth House has 19 beds dedicated to veterans.
+Fitchburg Housing Authority owns the Elizabeth House in Fitchburg and it is leased to Opportunities for Hope, which was transitional housing and case management to homeless women with children.
+Elizabeth House is currently being rehabilitated to be a shelter and will have 16 beds dedicated to veterans.
 LUK Inc. in Fitchburg has a transitional housing maternity program with twenty adult beds and a separate transitional housing facility with nine beds - eight adult beds and one children's bed.
 Jeffrey's House, composed of two sober houses for men and women in recovery, is also located in Fitchburg.
 For veterans transitioning from/exiting homelessness, the Veteran Homestead, Armistice Homestead, and the Hero Homestead.
 Veterans Homestead houses up to twelve residents in a mix of single and double rooms and is for veterans living with medical and substance diagnoses.
 Armistice Homestead (Leominster) is a transitional housing facility that provides housing for sick and elderly veterans, or veterans with substance use disorder, mental illness, or medical issues.
 The Hero Homestead is a transitional sober living environment assisting veterans in setting and meeting goals to aid them in successful reintegration back into the community.